nicklockwood/AsyncImageView/README.md

     @property (nonatomic, assign) NSTimeInterval loadingTimeout;

 The loading timeout, in seconds.
 This defaults to 60, which should be more than enough for loading locally stored images, but may be too short for downloading large images over 3G.

-    @property (nonatomic, assign) BOOL decompressImages;

-iOS defers decompression of loaded images until the last possible moment, which is usually the point at which they are displayed.
-This is efficient in terms of memory usage, but can have a negative impact on performance when you are streaming images on the fly, such as when you want to display them in a UITableView or carousel.
-The `decompressImages` option decompresses loaded images on a background thread by pre-drawing them into a 1 pixel context (see http://www.cocoanetics.com/2011/10/avoiding-image-decompression-sickness/ for more information).
-This property defaults to NO.

 AsyncImageLoader methods